TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

   Safe Harbor Certification

-The Safe Harbor program is an international data privacy program co-sponsored by the U.S. Department of Commerce and the European Commission.
-We voluntarily certified adherence to the U.S.-E.U. and the U.S.-Swiss Safe Harbor frameworks for the customer data that we collect.
-Through these certifications, we commit to uphold the Safe Harbor principles of Notice, Choice, Onward Transfer, Security, Data Integrity, Access, and Enforcement.
-You can learn more about those principles and our obligations under the Safe Harbor Certification Program by going to the U.S. Department of Commerce's Safe Harbor website at: www.export.gov/safeharbor/.
-You can also view FULLBEAUTY Brands' Safe Harbor certification information through that site.
+The Safe Harbor program is an international data privacy program co-sponsored by the U.S. Department of Commerce and the Swiss Government.
+We voluntarily certified adherence to the U.S.-Swiss Safe Harbor framework for the customer data that we collect.
+Through this certification, we commit to uphold the Safe Harbor principles of Notice, Choice, Onward Transfer, Security, Data Integrity, Access, and Enforcement.
+You can learn more about those principles and our obligations under the Safe Harbor Certification Program by going to the U.S. Department of Commerce's Safe Harbor website at: http://2016.export.gov/safeharbor/swiss/ You can also view FULLBEAUTY Brands' Safe Harbor certification information through that site.
 If you have questions about FULLBEAUTY Brands' Safe Harbor privacy practices or You can also view our Safe Harbor certification information through that site.
 If you have questions about our Safe Harbor privacy practices or believe that your information has been mismanaged, you can contact us by sending an e-mail to PrivacyOfficer@FBBrands.com.

   Who is FULLBEAUTY Brands?